Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies: Limitations

 \section{Limitations}

 Combining neural radiance fields with blend weight fields enables us to obtain impressive performances on novel view synthesis and novel pose synthesis.
 However, our method has a few limitations.
 1) The skeleton-driven deformation model \cite{lewis2000pose} cannot express the complex non-rigid deformations of garments.
 As a result, the performance of our method tends to degrade when reconstructing performers that wear loose clothes.
 It would be interesting to augment neural radiance fields with the deformation graph \cite{newcombe2015dynamicfusion} that can model local garment deformations.
 2) Currently our method requires rather accurate 3D human skeletons.
 We hope that, in the future, we can find a way to refine human poses during training.
-4) Same to NeRF, our proposed model is trained per-scene, and the rendering time is a bit high.
-Generalizing the networks across different videos is left as future work.
-We hope that our method can act as a stepping stone in the field of human animation and the discussed limitations can enlighten follow-up works.
+3) Same to NeRF, our proposed model is trained per-scene, which requires a lot of time to produce animatable human models.
+Generalizing the networks across different videos and reducing training time is left as future work.
+4) Moreoever, the rendering time of our model is a bit high.
+It is could be solved with recent caching-based techniques \cite{yu2021plenoctrees, hedman2021snerg}.